aspose-zip/Aspose.ZIP-Products/zip/net/compress/filegdb/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your FILEGDB files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="FILEGDB" readMoreLink="https://docs.fileformat.com/gis/filegdb/" >}}
-ESRI file Geodatabase (FileGDB) is a collection of files in a folder on disc that hold related geospatial data such as feature datasets, feature classes and associated tables.
-It requires certain other files to be kept alongside the .gdb file in the same directory for it to work.
-Queries can be executed on the .gdb file to manage spatial as well as non-spatial data.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->